pith/docs/GLOSSARY.md

 # Domain-Driven Design

 An approach to the development of complex software adding on OOP to allow designers to concentrate on Business concerns rather than infrastructure ones.

+# Model

+An abstraction (eg. class diagram, mind map, plain text) that describes a domain and can be used to solve problems related to that domain.

+# Principal

+In a security context, a *principal* is a defining characteristic of a subject that can be uniquely identified, like an identifier, a name, a social-security number, a language, etc...

+# SPI

+Service Provider Interface (SPI) is an API intended to be implemented or extended by a third party.
+It can be used to enable framework extension and replaceable components.
+SeedStack provides numerous SPI, allowing the developer to extend its capabilities and behaviors when needed.
+In SeedStack, all SPI live in a specific subpackage named `*.spi`.

+# Strategic design

+Strategic Design is a set of principles for maintaining model integrity, distillation of the Domain Model and working with multiple models.

+# Ubiquitous Language

+Common, rigorous language build up between developers and domain experts.
+This language should be based on the Domain Model used in the software.
+It should evolve as the team's understanding of the domain grows.

+# Value object

+Objects holding related values and defined by them.
+They have no identity, meaning that two value objects holding the same values are equals.
+They should be immutable.